RavenProject/Ravencoin/roadmap/README.md

 #### ASIC Resistance

 ASIC Resistance - A published commitment to continual attempts at ASIC resistance.
 If ASICs are created for x16r, then we will, at a specific block number, modify one of the algorithms to add some varients of Equihash or similar efforts to increase the resistance to ASIC miners for Raven.
 ASIC's have been developed for X16R (and X16RV2) and the community has forked to KAWPOW (a variant of ethash and progpow) to maximise the ASIC resistance by reducing the potential efficiency increase of ASICs by requiring the feature set and capabilities within over the counter consumer graphics cards.
-We are not anticipating future forks to change the algorithm as the current algorithm allows a fair distribution of RVN via PoW to the community.
+We are not anticipating future forks to change the algorithm as the current algorithm allows a fair distribution of YAI via PoW to the community.

 #### Asset Support

 Yottaflux will be a hard fork that extends Raven to include the ability to issue and transfer assets.
-The expected release of asset capabilities will be approximately seven months after the release of RVN.
+The expected release of asset capabilities will be approximately seven months after the release of YAI.
 Raven will be extended to allow issuing, reissuing, and transfer of assets.
 Assets can be reissuable or limited to a set supply at the point of issuance.
-The cost to create assets will be 500 RVN to create any qty of an asset.
+The cost to create assets will be 500 YAI to create any qty of an asset.
 Each asset name must be unique.
 Asset names will be limited to A-Z and 0-9, '_' and '.' and must be at least three characters long.
 The '.' and the '_' cannot be the first, or the last character, or be consecutive.

 Examples of valid assets:
 THE_GAME